Bruce Wiener, Executive Director

 Lisa Cayton, Paralegal

 Lisa Cayton has worked for a variety of law offices within the past six years, specializing in different areas of law.
 She joined Bridge to Justice part-time in 2013, and in 2019, was brought on as their full-time paralegal.
 Lisa has been with Bridge to Justice since its inception and is thrilled to be on board.
-A future law student herself, Lisa has a strong passion for public interest work that she plans to take with her to law school.
+She is currently working on her master's degree at Georgetown University, and hopes to pursue law school in the near future.
 Having experienced the pains of family law when her parents divorced as a teenager, Lisa understands and has lived through the heartbreak of the divorce process, and feels connected to every client who is coping with the same.